-Wei Ding University of Massachusetts Boston Tomasz F. Stepinski University of Cincinnati Yang Mu University of Massachusetts Boston Lourenco Bandeira Instituto Superior Tecnico Ricardo Ricardo University of Houston Youxi Wu, Zhenyu Lu, Tianyu Cao, and Xindong Wu University of Vermont
+WEI DING, University of Massachusetts Boston TOMASZ F. STEPINSKI, University of Cincinnati YANG MU, University of Massachusetts Boston LOURENCO BANDEIRA, Instituto Superior Tecnico RICARDO, University of Houston YOUXI WU, ZHENYU LU, TIANYU CAO, and XINDONG WU, University of Vermont

 Counting craters in remotely sensed images is the only tool that provides relative dating of remote planetary surfaces.
 Surveying craters requires counting a large amount of small subkilometer craters, which calls for highly efficient automatic crater detection.
-In this paper, we present an integrated framework on auto-detection of sub-kilometer craters with boosting and transfer learning.
+In this article, we present an integrated framework on autodetection of subkilometer craters with boosting and transfer learning.
 The framework contains three key components.
 First, we utilize mathematical morphology to efficiently identify crater candidates, the regions of an image that can potentially contain craters.
-Only those regions, occupying relatively small portions of the original image, are the subjects of further processing.
-Second, we extract and select image texture features, in combination with supervised boosting ensemble learning algorithms, to accurately classify crater candidates into craters and non-craters.
+Only those regions occupying relatively small portions of the original image are the subjects of further processing.
+Second, we extract and select image texture features, in combination with supervised boosting ensemble learning algorithms, to accurately classify crater candidates into craters and noncraters.
 Third, we integrate transfer learning into boosting, to enhance detection performance in the regions where surface morphology differs from what is characterized by the training set.
-Our framework is evaluated on a large test image of $37,500 \times$ $56,250 m^2$ on Mars, which exhibits a heavily cratered Martian terrain characterized by nonuniform surface morphology.
+Our framework is evaluated on a large test image of 37, 500×56 , $250 m^2$ on Mars, which exhibits a heavily cratered Martian terrain characterized by nonuniform surface morphology.
 Empirical studies demonstrate that the proposed crater detection framework can achieve an F1 score above 0.85, a significant improvement over the other crater detection algorithms.